focusreactive/focusreactive.com-front/README.md

-# FocusReactive.com Repository
+# FocusReactive.com

-This repository contains two projects for the FocusReactive.com website: the main project and the blog project.
+This repository contains two projects for the FocusReactive.com website: the **Main** project and **Blog** project.

 ## Main Project

-The main project is based on 11ty, a static site generator.
-It is used to build the main pages of the website.
+Main project is based on 11ty, a static site generator.
+It is used to build main pages of the website.

-### Running the Main Project
+### Running Main Project

-To run the main project in development mode, use the following command:
+To run Main project in development mode, use the following command:

 ```bash
 yarn start